Tag: CMS Update

 Updates to the E&M Codes and Guidelines in 2023

-The E&M revisions are effective Jan 1, 2023.
-The E&M categories that will undergo revision in 2023 include the following: Inpatient and observation care services Consultations – both outpatient and inpatient Emergency department services Nursing facility services Home and residence services Prolonged services Each week over the next few months will be focused on one […]
+The E&M categories that will undergo revision in 2023 encompass: ● Inpatient and observation care services. ● Consultations – both outpatient and inpatient ● Emergency department services ● Nursing facility services ● Home and residence services ● Prolonged services Throughout the upcoming months, a dedicated focus will be placed on each E&M category, delving into […]

 Learn More